 - Diabetes control: If you have diabetes, managing the condition will eventually reduce the chances of recurrence.

 - Circumcision: In case of recurring symptoms of balanitis, your doctor may recommend circumcision.
-Circumcision is a procedure in where the foreskin covering the penis is removed.
+Circumcision is a procedure in which the foreskin covering the penis is removed.

 How to tell if balanitis is fungal or bacterial?

 The doctor may prescribe an antifungal medication if a yeast or fungal infection causes penis irritation.
 Symptoms comprise burning and itching around the penis head.
-If the infection is bacterial, the doctor will likely prescribe antibiotics.
-Lesions on the head of the penis can indicate a bacterial infection.
+Additionally, the doctor will likely prescribe antibiotics if the infection is bacterial.
+Also, lesions on the head of the penis can indicate a bacterial infection.

 What can you do to prevent balanitis?

-Practising proper hygiene can help to prevent balanitis.
-For example, bathing often and cleaning the foreskin properly help ensure recurrence.
-Moreover, using a condom when having sex helps prevent the transmission of a sexually transmitted infection that can lead to balanitis.
+Practicing proper hygiene can help to prevent balanitis.
+For example, bathing often and cleaning the foreskin properly helps ensure recurrence.
+Moreover, using a condom during sex helps prevent transmitting a sexually transmitted infection that can lead to balanitis.